-“You two haven’t had sex have you?
-If you have he is so going to prison.”
+“Has he… done anything to you?
+If he has he is so going to prison.”

 “No. I just sit at the foot of his bed sometimes.
 Read him stories when he can’t sleep.
 I know I’ll have to do it eventually…” She ran a finger across the spine of her book.
 “Amaltis doesn’t even pretend to like him anymore.
 She won’t even hold his hand.”

 “I bet a pair of cuffs would hold them pretty reliably.”